Have questions about the summer camps? Read below for some helpful answers!

 Will the kids be cooking all day long?
 We like to “spice it up” and mix a variety of activities during the day.
 From our experiences, we found that younger children are more successful when there are craft projects and plenty of outdoor time mixed in with cooking projects.
 Older children like to spend more time in the kitchen, and enjoy working in the garden.

-Is there aftercare available?
-Yes, aftercare is available from 3:00pm-5:00pm for $125 per week.
+Is there Extended Care available?
+Yes, Extended Care is available from 3:00pm-5:00pm for $125 per week.
 We recommend that older kids bring a book to read.
-We will have games and cards for older kids to play with and craft projects for younger kids to work on during the extended care time.
+We will have games and cards for older kids to play with and craft projects for younger kids to work on during the Extended Care time.

 My child has an allergy.
 Can you accommodate them?
 It depends on the severity of the allergy.
 If your child has a severe nut allergy we do not recommend that they enroll in our camp.
 We are not a nut-free facility.
 We can accommodate gluten sensitivity but are not a gluten free facility.
 We occasionally use nuts in recipes, and are careful about cross contamination.